The Cayin N5ii is the third generation of the N-Series digital media player stretching back to the N6 and N5. The SRP price is $369.

 The N5ii digital media player is the 3rd generation of the N-Series DAPs from Chinese manufacturers, Cayin.
 Headfonics has covered each of these DAPs in some detail right back to the original N6 which we reviewed in 2015 here.
 You can also reference our previous reviews of the N5 here and the I5 here.

 It is important to note that the i5 was a huge leap forward for Cayin in terms of what we came to expect from a modern digital player with touch-sensitive Android features, bags of connectivity, and an attractive aesthetic.
-So much so we awarded the i5 our top DAP of 2016 in terms of what you got for the price and how it sounded.
+So much so that we awarded the i5 our top DAP of 2016 in terms of what you got for the price and how it sounded.

 I do not believe there will be future iterations of the i5 in the coming years.
 The N5ii does mark a return to the core N-Series in terms of focus but it does bring a lot of what made the i5 so good with it.